Generic Name: proparacaine (proe-PAR-a-kane)

 Numbing the eye during certain procedures.

-Ophthetic drops is a topical local anesthetic.
+Ophthetic drops are a topical local anesthetic.
 It works on the nerves to decrease pain.

 Do NOT use Ophthetic drops if: